Pisgah National Forest: Administration

 The Pisgah National Forest is divided into 3 Ranger Districts: the Grandfather, Appalachian, and Pisgah districts.
 The Grandfather and Appalachian Ranger Districts lie in the northern mountains of North Carolina and include areas such as the Linville Gorge Wilderness, Wilson Creek, the watersheds of the Toe and Cane rivers, Roan Mountain, Mount Mitchell, Craggy Gardens, and the Big Ivy/Coleman Boundary area.
-The Appalachian Ranger District stretches along the Tennessee border from the Great Smoky Mountains National Park north to Hot Springs.
+The Grandfather Ranger District office is located in Nebo.
+The Appalachian Ranger District stretches along the Tennessee border from the Great Smoky Mountains National Park north to Hot Springs, with the district office located in Mars Hill.

-The Appalachian Trail passes through this section of this National Forest.
+The Appalachian Trail passes through this district, as well as the Cherokee National Forest in Tennessee.
+The Pisgah Ranger District lies mostly south of Asheville, in parts of Henderson, Transylvania and Haywood counties, with the district office located in Pisgah Forest.

 Geography

 The Pisgah National Forest covers 512,758 acres of mountainous terrain in the southern Appalachian Mountains, including parts of the Blue Ridge Mountains and Great Balsam Mountains.
-Elevations reach over 6000 ft and include some of the highest mountains in the eastern United States.
+It is also part of the Appalachian temperate rainforest.Elevations reach over 6000 ft and include some of the highest mountains in the eastern United States.
 Summit elevations include Black Balsam Knob at 6214 ft, Mount Hardy at 6110 ft, Tennant Mountain at 6056 ft, and Cold Mountain at 6030 ft.
 Mount Mitchell, in Mount Mitchell State Park, is the highest mountain east of the Mississippi River and lies just outside the boundary of Pisgah National Forest.

 The forest also includes tracts surrounding the city of Asheville, the city of Brevard and land in the French Broad River Valley.
 Recreation includes activities such as hiking, backpacking, and mountain biking.
 The land and its resources are also used for hunting, wildlife management, and timber harvesting, as well as the North Carolina Arboretum.
 The forest lies in parts of 12 counties in western North Carolina.
 In descending order they are Transylvania, McDowell, Haywood, Madison, Caldwell, Burke, Yancey, Buncombe, Avery, Mitchell, Henderson, and Watauga counties.